The Otago region (and New Zealand) is currently at COVID-19 Alert Level 1.

 You must have been in business for at least six months to be eligible.
 Pre-revenue firms, such as start-ups are also eligible.
 Charities and not-for-profit organisations are also eligible.

-Find out more information on the Resurgence Support Payment & how to apply.
+Find out more information on the Resurgence Support Payment and how to apply.

 Wage Subsidy Scheme

 The Wage Subsidy Scheme will be available if any part of the country moves to Alert Level 3 or above for a week or more.

 Businesses and the self-employed will need to prove a 40% decline in predicted or actual revenue.

 Check out the Work & Income NZ website for the latest updates - we are expecting a new wage subsidy to be announced this week.